 We use notations from [26] throughout this paper.
-The Simplified Action Structure (SAS) and its Extended (SAS+) version represent states with a set $\mathcal{M}$ of m variables each of which can take at most n discrete values or be undefined; we note $\mathcal{D}v$ the set of values of state variable v.
-Three sets of state variables are used to represent the conditions of an action: (1) postconditions (post) define new values for some state variables, (2) preconditions (pre) requires specific values for all the state variables which values are modified in the postconditions, and (3) prevail conditions (prv) requires specific values for some state variables which are not preconditions and therefore are not postconditions either.
-An action is applicable in a state iff its preconditions are consistent with their values in that state; applying an action in a state changes the values of all the state variables of its postconditions while prevail conditions remain unchanged.
-SAS differs from SAS+ by adding two restrictions which are relevant to our application domain: an action can only change a state variable from one defined value to another defined value (S6), and no initial or goal state variable can be undefined (S7).

-A plan is a sequence of actions such that any state resulting from applying an action of the sequence is consistent with the next action in the sequence; a plan solves the planning problem made of the initial and goal states $(s_0, s)$ and a set of action types iff (1) any action in the plan is a distinct instance of an action type of the planning problem, (2) the first action is applicable in $s_0$ , (3) and applying the last action of the sequence results in $s$ .
+The Simplified Action Structure (SAS) represents states with a set of state variables \mathcal{M} , each of which can take a finite number of discrete values or be undefined; we note \mathcal{D}{v_i} the set of values of a state variable $v_i \in \mathcal{M}$.
+Three sets of state variables are used to represent the conditions of an action: (1) postconditions (post) define new values for some state variables, (2) preconditions (pre) require specific values for all the state variables that are modified in the postconditions, and (3) prevail-conditions (prv) require specific values for some state variables which are neither defined in the preconditions nor in the postconditions.
+In fact, the prevail-conditions are preconditions that will not be modified by the action.
+An action is applicable in a state iff its pre- and prevail-conditions are consistent with their values in that state; applying an action in a state changes the values of all the state variables of its postconditions while its prevail-conditions remain unchanged.
+In an SAS-structure, an action can only change a state variable from one defined value to another defined one (S6), and no initial or goal state variable can be undefined (S7).
+A plan is a sequence of actions such that any state resulting from applying an action of the sequence is consistent with the next action in the sequence; a plan solves a problem instance made of the initial and goal states (s_0, s) and a set of action types iff (1) any action in the plan is a distinct instance of an action type of the planning problem, (2) the first action is applicable in s_0 , (3) and applying the last action of the sequence results in s{\star} .

-Actually, commercial video games that have implemented a planner to control their Non-Playable Characters (NPCs) in real-time [27] are facing the general intractability of planning [28].
+Presently, commercial video games that have implemented a planner to control their Non-Playable Characters (NPCs) in real-time [27] are facing the general intractability of planning [28].
 They apply restrictions to frame their planner and to respect the processing budget, but their planning problems remain intractable [21], [29].
 The approach of [26] and [22] to break the intractability is to use restrictions to frame the planning problems, instead, in order to create tractable classes of problems.
-In particular, the class of problems SAS-PUT1 [22], described in the next subsection, is relevant to our framework.
+In particular, the class of problems SAS- PUT_1 [22], described in the next subsection, is relevant to our framework.